Online Meeting Guidance

 Inclusivity is a core value in the University strategy.
 Online meetings present challenges and opportunities for creating an inclusive environment.

-a) It can be difficult when chairing, if videos of attendees are turned off – it makes it hard to ‘read the room’ or take visual cues when discussing topics.
+a) It can be difficult when chairing if videos of attendees are turned off – it makes it hard to ‘read the room’ or take visual cues when discussing topics.
 However, it is important to recognise the potential unconscious bias that can arise when home settings are shared and/or the potential privacy considerations for individuals when working from home.
 Conveners are likely to want attendees to keep their cameras on in order to engage as effectively as possible and may wish to state this preference clearly.
-In doing so, they should be mindful that some attendees may not wish to use their video due to their home environment, accessibility concerns or for some personal reasons and so are encouraged to make the request with that in mind.
+In doing so, they should be mindful that some attendees may not wish to use their video due to their home environment, accessibility concerns or for some other personal reason.
+Conveners are encouraged to recognise that as part of their request.

-Similarly, be aware that some attendees may not wish to use their microphone due to accessibility concerns or may have an impairment.
-Invite people to use the chat function if they express that they are not comfortable with using the microphone.
+b) Similarly, Conveners must be aware that some attendees may not wish/be able to use their microphone due to accessibility concerns or an impairment.
+Invite people to use the chat function if they are not comfortable with using their microphone.

-f) Provide slides/presentations in advance of meetings whenever possible.
-This helps those with a hearing impairment prepare and better follow meetings.
+g) Provide slides/presentations in advance of meetings whenever possible.
+This helps those with a hearing impairment prepare and better follow meeting discussion.

 Zoom has in-system live transcriptions, which can be automatically generated for all university Zoom accounts.
 [Further information can be found on the Digital Accessibility Guidance on the Glasgow Anywhere web pages.]
 However, as these live transcriptions are not always fully accurate, it is good to check in advance of the meeting if anyone attending has particular accessibility-related issues with Zoom prior to the meeting.
-This could involve engaging a live captioner for the call if someone has a specific need who should be booked in advance of the meeting.
+This could involve engaging a live captioner for the meeting if someone has a specific need.
+A live captioner of BSL interpreter should be booked well in advance of the meeting/event.

 If an external stenographer is attending a Zoom meeting, ensure that the ‘Only authenticated users can join’ setting is disabled.
 Some attendees may not tell you that they use an external stenographer in meetings and if so, the stenographer does not have a university access, they cannot access Zoom meetings.
 It may therefore be worth checking this at the beginning of the meeting.